 If you'd like to find out more about me, check out "About

 a picture, my resume, and a sample short story of mine.

-I am somewhat new at IHCC.
-I taught undergraduate writing and literature at the
+for several years, now.
+Before Inver, I taught undergraduate writing and literature at the

-believe, two years at IHCC provides as good an education as the same two years at
+believe two years at IHCC provides as good an education as the same two years at

-the average private four-year college in Minnesota--and a better education than the first two years at
+the average private four-year college in Minnesota, and a better education than the first two years at

 the University of Minnesota or a state university.
 I'm very glad you've chosen Inver Hills as your school.
 It is